Necessity Retail Ownership

 The correlation of Microsoft is a statistical measure of how it moves in relation to other instruments.
 This measure is expressed in what is known as the correlation coefficient, which ranges between -1 and +1.
 A perfect positive correlation (i.e., a correlation coefficient of +1) implies that as Microsoft moves, either up or down, the other security will move in the same direction.
 Alternatively, perfect negative correlation means that if Microsoft moves in either direction, the perfectly negatively correlated security will move in the opposite direction.
 If the correlation is 0, the equities are not correlated; they are entirely random.
 A correlation greater than 0.8 is generally described as strong, whereas a correlation less than 0.5 is generally considered weak.

 Correlation analysis and pair trading evaluation for Microsoft can also be used as hedging techniques within a particular sector or industry or even over random equities to generate a better risk-adjusted return on your portfolios.Check out Your Equity Center to better understand how to build diversified portfolios.
 Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in american community survey.
-You can also try the Equity Analysis module to research over 250,000 global equities including funds, stocks and ETFs to find investment opportunities.
+You can also try the Equity Search module to search for actively traded equities including funds and ETFs from over 30 global markets.

 Other Consideration for investing in Necessity Preferred Stock